 There are fossil remains dating back 2.5 million years ago identical to modern sandhills of today.
 They are named after their representative habitat, the sandhills of Nebraska, where over 500,000 cranes congregate during migration.
 This is the largest sand dune formation in the western hemisphere, consisting of more than 50,000 hectares of rangeland and native prairie vegetation covering sand deposits drifted from the past ice age.
 It is dotted with hundreds of small wetlands, and the underlying Ogallala Aquifer provides water for 20% of the irrigated land in the USA.

 In Canada, the greater majority of cranes migrate through the central prairies and winter in the southern states.
 In BC, cranes pass through the central interior, migrating between wintering areas in Texas and nesting areas in the bogs and marshes of Alaska and the Yukon.
 Along the coast, migrant cranes pass over Vancouver Island and the Queen Charlottes.
 In the Lower Mainland, we see small migrant crane flocks during the fall and winter stopping for brief visits to the Sanctuary or nearby fields of the Fraser River Delta.

-In addition to our resident pair of cranes, we generally have as many as 6 or 7 additional birds throughout the year which are young from previous years or young from a related pair nesting in Richmond.
+Except during the nesting season, we can regularly have small groups of extra cranes here in addtion to our nesting pair.
+For years, for example, there were as 6 or 7 additional birds coming and going all throughout the year which were young from previous years or young from a related pair nesting in Richmond.
 Other cranes also congregate here from late summer to late fall prior to migration.
-By November, numbers generally drop to just our resident pair plus a select small group of visiting birds (less than 10 usually) that then spend the winter together.
+By November, numbers generally drop to just our resident pair plus a select small group of visiting birds that then spend the winter together.
 In the spring our pair chases out all other cranes, including their own young from previous years, and defend the 300 hectare Sanctuary as their territory.